-The Development Authority of Peach County is responsible for the recruitment of new businesses in the areas of industrial, manufacturing, distribution, corporate and regional headquarters, customer service centers, and assistance with other major economic development projects.
+The Development Authority of Peach County (DAPC) is the primary point of contact for economic development projects in Byron, Fort Valley and Peach County.
+The authority is responsible for the recruitment of new businesses in the areas of industrial, manufacturing, distribution, corporate and regional headquarters, customer service centers, and assistance with other major economic development projects.

 Ideal Business Environment

 Peach County has established itself as an industry-friendly community with its successful agricultural, manufacturing, service and distribution businesses.
 New employers can easily gain access to Peach County's low cost, reliable utilities, existing transportation, well-educated and skilled labor force, comprehensive job training and its prime location near the geographical center of the state.
 Peach County is an ideal place for business.